 With today’s modern architecture and difficult sites, it is not unusual for all four types of foundations to be used in the one house.

 You can learn more here about the building process.

 Foundations are sometimes charged at a cost per square meter.
 However, laying foundations is more than just the type of foundation, there are other considerations that you will need to account for in the planning of this, which we can talk to you about.
 These include drainage, heating and sealing.
 Making sure you include everything you need for your house foundations up front can save you in the longer term.
 When you build with Renmark, we liaise with the engineer on your behalf and advise you accordingly.

-Can You Soil Test Prior to Purchasing Land to Build on to Ensure it’s Safe?
+Can You Soil Test Prior to Purchasing Land ?

 You can purchase a block subject to a soil test, however that’s more of a legal matter under the contract.
 If you did purchase subject to a soil test, there would need to be a condition met, allowing you to not proceed.
 So it wouldn’t be subject to soil test, but rather subject to a soil test that meets a specified criteria in your purchase contract. i.e. contamination, rocks, poor soil conditions.
 All soils will have a foundation plan and design that will work albeit an expensive alternative to normal soil conditions if that happens to be the case.
 If that’s an issue for you, speak to your legal team for further information.